 \subsection{Mitigate the Gap}

-The observed performance gap in the above subsection is not consistent with our actual experience with ChatGPT.
-To mitigate the gap, we add few randomly selected demonstration examples to construct few-shot ICL prompts and few-shot COT prompts.
-To eliminate the randomness of selected examples, we construct five groups of demonstration examples, and report the means and standard deviations in Figure~\ref{tab: main_result}.
+The observed performance gap in the above subsection is not consistent with our actual experience with ChatGPT, no matter powered by GPT-3.5 or GPT-4.
+To mitigate the gap, we add a few randomly selected demonstration examples to construct few-shot ICL prompts and few-shot COT prompts.
+We report the means of the selected example groups in Table~\ref{tab: main_result}.

-For the few-shot ICL setting, it can be seen that \textbf{using few-shot ICL prompts generally leads to significant improvements (about 3.0$\sim$13.0 F1 value), but still obviously lags behind SOTA results.} This seems to be inconsistent with the conclusion of \citet{wadhwa2023revisiting} that ChatGPT can achieve performance equivalent to SOTA methods by providing some demonstration examples.
+For the few-shot ICL setting, it can be seen that ``using few-shot ICL prompts generally leads to significant improvements (about 3.0$\sim$13.0 F1 value), but still obviously lags behind SOTA results''.
+This seems to be inconsistent with the conclusion of \citet{wadhwa2023revisiting} that ChatGPT can achieve performance equivalent to SOTA methods by providing some demonstration examples.
 One reason may be that \citet{wadhwa2023revisiting} provide more demonstration examples, i.e., almost 20 examples, while we only provide 5 demonstration examples.
 So, with a smaller number of demonstration examples, the few-shot ICL prompts cannot radically eliminate the performance gap.

-For the few-shot COT setting, we can find that \textbf{the use of few-shot COT prompts cannot guarantee further gains compared to few-shot ICL prompts, sometimes it is worse than the performance of few-shot ICL prompts.} The possible reasons are that, the quality of constructed chain-of-thought prompts is not good enough and ChatGPT is too sensitive for the few-shot COT prompts.
+For the few-shot COT setting, we can find that ``the use of few-shot COT prompts cannot guarantee further gains compared to few-shot ICL prompts, sometimes it is worse than the performance of few-shot ICL prompts''.
+The possible reasons are that the quality of constructed chain-of-thought prompts is not good enough and GPT-3.5 and GPT-4 are too sensitive for the few-shot COT prompts.

-To sum up, we conclude that \textbf{ChatGPT struggles to achieve comparable performance compared to the corresponding SOTA methods in both zero-shot and few-shot scenarios, even if the chain-of-thought explanations are provided.}
+To sum up, we conclude that \textbf{both GPT-3.5 and GPT-4 struggle to achieve comparable performance to the corresponding SOTA methods in both zero-shot and few-shot scenarios, even if the chain-of-thought explanations are provided.}